rabbitmq/rabbitmq-website/client-libraries/amqp-client-libraries.md

             // the broker accepted (confirmed) the message break;
         case OutcomeState.Released:

-            break;
+            // the broker could not route the message anywhere break;
         case OutcomeState.Rejected:
-            // deal with the Rejected reason
-            break;
+            // at least one queue rejected the message break;
     }
 ```